liferay/liferay-docs-dxp-cloud/user/articles/02-services/05-database-service.markdown

 1. Go to the repository's `lcp` folder and create the `adminer` folder.

 2. Inside `lcp/adminer`, create the `lcp.json` file using the following code as a template.
-One beneficial byproduct of using the `loadBalancer` property is that it ensures traffic to Adminer uses https and therefore is secure.
+Note that the `loadBalancer` property ensures that Adminer traffic uses HTTPS and therefore is secure:

     ```json
     {